Skip to content

 Stipend

-Penn State University is a direct-deposit pay only institution.
+Penn State is a direct-deposit pay only institution.
 When on stipend, you will receive your stipend at the end of each month.

 Taxation of Stipend